Student Placement Information

 Hi my name is Ryan and between June, July and August 2010, I completed a placement with Southern Youth and Family Services; and in particular in the Network program.
 I got the opportunity to do this placement through links with my University course in Ireland; I am currently completing the Community Youth Work course through the University of Ulster at the Jordanstown campus.
 I hope to complete my degree in 2012.

-I thoroughly enjoyed my time with the organisation and everyone I came into contact with whilst completing my placement where some of the nicest people I have ever had the pleasure of meeting.
+I thoroughly enjoyed my time with the organisation and everyone I came into contact with whilst completing my placement were some of the nicest people I have ever had the pleasure of meeting.
 This placement has given me the chance to work with young people from some very disadvantaged backgrounds and challenged me to think differently on how to engage these young people; I got the chance to experience many new challenges throughout this process.

 Throughout my placement I had the opportunity to develop skills in case management, developing programs and implementing the programs with direct access to existing community partners and registered training providers, such as the TAFE college, to put the week by week plan together.
-It has opened my eyes to a new side of youth work that I may not have had the opportunity to experience in Ireland; I will go home with new and improved skills in the area of youth work that I hope will help with my practises at home.
+It has opened my eyes to a new side of youth work that I may not have had the opportunity to experience in Ireland; I will go home with new and improved skills in the area of youth work that I hope will help with my practice at home.

 SYFS also provided me with the chance to see some of the beautiful sights that Australia has to offer by taking me on days trips, I was very appreciative of this and they are experiences and sights that will stay with me.